merkede/podcast-website/content/blog/2022-apero/index.md

 Through his works, Descartes has had a profound impact on the development of first principles thinking, and his ideas continue to be studied and discussed in academic circles to this day.
 As the philosopher Daniel C. Dennett notes in his book "Intuition Pumps and Other Tools for Thinking", "Descartes' project of finding indubitable foundations for all of our beliefs has had a profound and lasting impact on Western thought."

-## Aristotle Philosophy and First Principle Thinking
+## Aristotle Philosophy - First Principle Thinking

 Aristotle, the renowned Greek philosopher, was a pioneer in the field of first principles thinking.
 This method of inquiry involves breaking down complex problems into their most basic components in order to gain a deeper understanding of the underlying principles and relationships.